About

 My research has been supported by grants and fellowships from the Andrew L. Mellon Foundation, the National Endowment for the Humanities, the Woodrow Wilson Center for International Scholars, Crown Center for Middle East Studies at Brandeis University, and the American Druze Foundation, the British Academy, and the Council for British Research in the Levant.

-I have worked as a consultant providing politics & security analysis, primarily on Syria, Iraq, and Lebanon, for Proximity International, Jane’s Information Group, BBC Monitoring, and Menas Associates, among others, and have had extensive broadcast experience on television and radio with the BBC World Service, BBC News 24, CNN International, and Sky News.
+I am skilled at communicating expert knowledge to non-specialist audiences.
+I have in the past given briefings on Middle East politics to policy audiences at the US State Department’s Foreign Service Institute and the UK Defence Academy, among others.
+I have also worked as a consultant providing politics & security analysis, primarily on Syria, Iraq, and Lebanon, for Oxford Analytica, Proximity International, Jane’s Information Group, BBC Monitoring, and Menas Associates, among others, and have had extensive broadcast experience on television and radio with the BBC World Service, BBC News 24, CNN International, and Sky News.
+I regularly give talks to universities, diplomats, policymakers, and the general public.